revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-48. There is a string in a Hive column, how you will find the count of a character.
-For example, the string is “hdfstutorial”, then how to count number of ‘t’.
+48.There is a string in a Hive column, how you will find the count of a character.For example, the string is “hdfstutorial”, then how to count number of ‘t’.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)